thoughts

 There are two things about Epona that I always loved: her coat and her build.
 And while I'm not a fan of her more recent appearances (give her her black markings back, dammit!), I love that the Zelda franchise decided to represent heavy horses.

-Draft horses count among them most of my favorite races and they've been a bit forgotten once they weren't necesary anymore for driving and pulling.
+Draft horses count among them most of my favorite breeds and they've been a bit forgotten since machines replaced them for anything related to driving and pulling.

 Comtois are most often chestnut with flaxen mane and tail, but some of them are silver bay.
 And lighter comtois horses are for me the closest horse to Epona we can find.